vickmuir/Backup/restore-from-another-computer.md

 1. Click **All Agents**. <br/> **Note**: You might need to refresh the page to see the jobs that are defined on Server1 as accessible/synchronized under the Server2 **Jobs** tab
 2. Hover over **Advanced** and select **Restore from another Computer**.
-3. On the **Restore From Another Computer** screen, make the following selections:
+3. On the **Restore From Another Computer** screen, make the following selections.
-  - Vault: this entry defaults to Server1's EVault
+  - Vault - This entry defaults to Server1's EVault
-  - Computer: select Server1 as the backup computer to restore from.
+  - Computer - Select Server1 as the backup computer to restore from.
-  - Job: select the backup job from Server1.
+  - Job - Select the backup job from Server1.
 4. Click **Next**
 5. Confirm Source information
   - **Safeset location** is the Vault location for Server1.